nixworks/public/news/2011/11/8/index.md

 ##### Chinese President
 ### [Human rights groups send an open letter to the President of the People's Republic of China, Hu Jintao, pressing the Chinese government to address the underlying causes of protests that have led 11 Tibetans to set themselves on fire since March. ](/news/2011/11/8/human-rights-groups-send-an-open-letter-to-the-president-of-the-people-s-republic-of-china-hu-jintao-pressing-the-chinese-government-to-ad.md)
-_Context: Chinese President, sets herself alight, Hu Jintao, repressive policies in Tibet, China, Tibetan_
+_Context: sets herself alight, Hu Jintao, China, Tibetan, Chinese President, repressive policies in Tibet_

 ##### French President
 ### [Journalists report comments by French President Nicolas Sarkozy to US President Barack Obama at the G20 summit in Cannes, in which Sarkozy called Israeli Prime Minister Benjamin Netanyahu a "liar". ](/news/2011/11/8/journalists-report-comments-by-french-president-nicolas-sarkozy-to-us-president-barack-obama-at-the-g20-summit-in-cannes-in-which-sarkozy-c.md)
-_Context: US President, Barack Obama, G20 summit in Cannes, Israel, French President, Benjamin Netanyahu, Nicolas Sarkozy_
+_Context: Nicolas Sarkozy, US President, Barack Obama, G20 summit in Cannes, Benjamin Netanyahu, French President, Israel_

 ##### Senate of Australia
 ### [The Australian Senate votes to introduce a controversial carbon tax, a form of carbon pricing. ](/news/2011/11/8/the-australian-senate-votes-to-introduce-a-controversial-carbon-tax-a-form-of-carbon-pricing.md)
-_Context: carbon pricing, carbon tax, Senate of Australia_
+_Context: carbon tax, Senate of Australia, carbon pricing_

 ##### Italian Prime Minister
 ### [Prime Minister of Italy Silvio Berlusconi narrowly wins a key budget vote in the Italian Parliament, but loses his parliamentary absolute majority as both allied and opposition politicians call on him to resign. ](/news/2011/11/8/prime-minister-of-italy-silvio-berlusconi-narrowly-wins-a-key-budget-vote-in-the-italian-parliament-but-loses-his-parliamentary-absolute-ma.md)